Basanth08/CI-on-AWS/README.md

 - If neither of the above applies, I recommend using alternative Git-based source control solutions such as GitHub, GitLab, or Bitbucket.
 AWS also provides guidance for migrating existing CodeCommit repositories to these platforms.

 If you have any questions or need help with migration, feel free to reach out!

 ---

-## Current Scenario & Problem

-To set the stage, let me show you the current situation and the challenges I face before implementing CI on AWS.
-Here’s the context and motivation for this project:

-### Scenario: Current Situation

-In my Agile SDLC, developers (including myself) make regular code changes.
-Every commit needs to be built and tested to ensure quality.

-Usually, the Build & Release team handles this, or sometimes it's up to us developers to merge and integrate code.
-This can get tricky and time-consuming!

-### Problem: Issues with Current Situation

-With frequent code changes, testing doesn't always keep up.
-This leads to bugs and errors piling up in the codebase.

-We end up spending time reworking code to fix bugs, dealing with manual build and release processes, and managing inter-team dependencies.
-It slows us down and makes collaboration harder.

-### Solution: My Fix

-My answer is to build and test every commit automatically, streamline the process, and get notified for every build status.
-This is where AWS-powered CI comes in!

----